Title: | Create Tidy Data Frames of Marginal Effects for 'ggplot' from Model Outputs |

 library(parameters) predict_response(model, focal_terms) |> equivalence_test() |> plot()

-data(efc) efc$c172code <- as.factor(efc$c172code) efc$c161sex <- as.factor(efc$c161sex) levels(efc$c161sex) <- c("male", "female") m <- lm(barthtot ~ c12hour + neg_c_7 + c161sex + c172code, data = efc) # direct computation of comparisons test_predictions(m, "c172code") # passing a `ggeffects` object pred <- predict_response(m, "c172code") test_predictions(pred) # test for slope test_predictions(m, "c12hour") # interaction - contrasts by groups m <- lm(barthtot ~ c12hour + c161sex * c172code + neg_c_7, data = efc) test_predictions(m, c("c161sex", "c172code"), test = NULL) # interaction - pairwise comparisons by groups test_predictions(m, c("c161sex", "c172code")) # equivalence testing test_predictions(m, c("c161sex", "c172code"), equivalence = c(-2.96, 2.96)) # equivalence testing, using the parameters package pr <- predict_response(m, c("c161sex", "c172code")) parameters::equivalence_test(pr) # interaction - collapse unique levels test_predictions(m, c("c161sex", "c172code"), collapse_levels = TRUE) # p-value adjustment test_predictions(m, c("c161sex", "c172code"), p_adjust = "tukey") # not all comparisons, only by specific group levels test_predictions(m, "c172code", by = "c161sex") # specific comparisons test_predictions(m, c("c161sex", "c172code"), test = "b2 = b1") # interaction - slope by groups m <- lm(barthtot ~ c12hour + neg_c_7 * c172code + c161sex, data = efc) test_predictions(m, c("neg_c_7", "c172code")) # Interaction and consecutive contrasts ----------------- # ------------------------------------------------------- data(coffee_data, package = "ggeffects") m <- lm(alertness ~ time * coffee + sex, data = coffee_data) # consecutive contrasts test_predictions(m, "time", by = "coffee", test = "consecutive") # interaction contrasts - difference-in-difference comparisons pr <- predict_response(m, c("time", "coffee"), margin = "marginalmeans") test_predictions(pr, test = "interaction") # Custom contrasts -------------------------------------- # ------------------------------------------------------- wakeup_time <- data.frame( "wakeup vs later" = c(-2, 1, 1) / 2, # make sure each "side" sums to (+/-)1! "start vs end of day" = c(-1, 0, 1) ) test_predictions(m, "time", by = "coffee", test = wakeup_time) # Example: marginal effects ----------------------------- # ------------------------------------------------------- data(iris) m <- lm(Petal.Width ~ Petal.Length + Species, data = iris) # we now want the marginal effects for "Species".
+data(efc) efc$c172code <- as.factor(efc$c172code) efc$c161sex <- as.factor(efc$c161sex) levels(efc$c161sex) <- c("male", "female") m <- lm(barthtot ~ c12hour + neg_c_7 + c161sex + c172code, data = efc) # direct computation of comparisons test_predictions(m, "c172code") # passing a `ggeffects` object pred <- predict_response(m, "c172code") test_predictions(pred) # test for slope test_predictions(m, "c12hour") # interaction - contrasts by groups m <- lm(barthtot ~ c12hour + c161sex * c172code + neg_c_7, data = efc) test_predictions(m, c("c161sex", "c172code"), test = NULL) # interaction - pairwise comparisons by groups test_predictions(m, c("c161sex", "c172code")) # equivalence testing test_predictions(m, c("c161sex", "c172code"), equivalence = c(-2.96, 2.96)) # equivalence testing, using the parameters package pr <- predict_response(m, c("c161sex", "c172code")) parameters::equivalence_test(pr) # interaction - collapse unique levels test_predictions(m, c("c161sex", "c172code"), collapse_levels = TRUE) # p-value adjustment test_predictions(m, c("c161sex", "c172code"), p_adjust = "tukey") # not all comparisons, only by specific group levels test_predictions(m, "c172code", by = "c161sex") # specific comparisons test_predictions(m, c("c161sex", "c172code"), test = "b2 = b1") # interaction - slope by groups m <- lm(barthtot ~ c12hour + neg_c_7 * c172code + c161sex, data = efc) test_predictions(m, c("neg_c_7", "c172code")) # Interaction and consecutive contrasts ----------------- # ------------------------------------------------------- data(coffee_data, package = "ggeffects") m <- lm(alertness ~ time * coffee + sex, data = coffee_data) # consecutive contrasts test_predictions(m, "time", by = "coffee", test = "consecutive") # same as (using formula): pr <- predict_response(m, c("time", "coffee")) test_predictions(pr, test = difference ~ sequential | coffee) # interaction contrasts - difference-in-difference comparisons pr <- predict_response(m, c("time", "coffee"), margin = "marginalmeans") test_predictions(pr, test = "interaction") # Ratio contrasts --------------------------------------- # ------------------------------------------------------- test_predictions(test = ratio ~ reference | coffee) # Custom contrasts -------------------------------------- # ------------------------------------------------------- wakeup_time <- data.frame( "wakeup vs later" = c(-2, 1, 1) / 2, # make sure each "side" sums to (+/-)1! "start vs end of day" = c(-1, 0, 1) ) test_predictions(m, "time", by = "coffee", test = wakeup_time) # Example: marginal effects ----------------------------- # ------------------------------------------------------- data(iris) m <- lm(Petal.Width ~ Petal.Length + Species, data = iris) # we now want the marginal effects for "Species".
 We can calculate # the marginal effect using the "marginaleffects" package marginaleffects::avg_slopes(m, variables = "Species") # finally, test_predictions() returns the same. while the previous results # report the marginal effect compared to the reference level "setosa", # test_predictions() returns the marginal effects for all pairwise comparisons test_predictions(m, "Species")

-data(efc) efc$c172code <- as.factor(efc$c172code) efc$c161sex <- as.factor(efc$c161sex) levels(efc$c161sex) <- c("male", "female") m <- lm(barthtot ~ c12hour + neg_c_7 + c161sex + c172code, data = efc) # direct computation of comparisons test_predictions(m, "c172code") # passing a `ggeffects` object pred <- predict_response(m, "c172code") test_predictions(pred) # test for slope test_predictions(m, "c12hour") # interaction - contrasts by groups m <- lm(barthtot ~ c12hour + c161sex * c172code + neg_c_7, data = efc) test_predictions(m, c("c161sex", "c172code"), test = NULL) # interaction - pairwise comparisons by groups test_predictions(m, c("c161sex", "c172code")) # equivalence testing test_predictions(m, c("c161sex", "c172code"), equivalence = c(-2.96, 2.96)) # equivalence testing, using the parameters package pr <- predict_response(m, c("c161sex", "c172code")) parameters::equivalence_test(pr) # interaction - collapse unique levels test_predictions(m, c("c161sex", "c172code"), collapse_levels = TRUE) # p-value adjustment test_predictions(m, c("c161sex", "c172code"), p_adjust = "tukey") # not all comparisons, only by specific group levels test_predictions(m, "c172code", by = "c161sex") # specific comparisons test_predictions(m, c("c161sex", "c172code"), test = "b2 = b1") # interaction - slope by groups m <- lm(barthtot ~ c12hour + neg_c_7 * c172code + c161sex, data = efc) test_predictions(m, c("neg_c_7", "c172code")) # Interaction and consecutive contrasts ----------------- # ------------------------------------------------------- data(coffee_data, package = "ggeffects") m <- lm(alertness ~ time * coffee + sex, data = coffee_data) # consecutive contrasts test_predictions(m, "time", by = "coffee", test = "consecutive") # interaction contrasts - difference-in-difference comparisons pr <- predict_response(m, c("time", "coffee"), margin = "marginalmeans") test_predictions(pr, test = "interaction") # Custom contrasts -------------------------------------- # ------------------------------------------------------- wakeup_time <- data.frame( "wakeup vs later" = c(-2, 1, 1) / 2, # make sure each "side" sums to (+/-)1! "start vs end of day" = c(-1, 0, 1) ) test_predictions(m, "time", by = "coffee", test = wakeup_time) # Example: marginal effects ----------------------------- # ------------------------------------------------------- data(iris) m <- lm(Petal.Width ~ Petal.Length + Species, data = iris) # we now want the marginal effects for "Species".
+data(efc) efc$c172code <- as.factor(efc$c172code) efc$c161sex <- as.factor(efc$c161sex) levels(efc$c161sex) <- c("male", "female") m <- lm(barthtot ~ c12hour + neg_c_7 + c161sex + c172code, data = efc) # direct computation of comparisons test_predictions(m, "c172code") # passing a `ggeffects` object pred <- predict_response(m, "c172code") test_predictions(pred) # test for slope test_predictions(m, "c12hour") # interaction - contrasts by groups m <- lm(barthtot ~ c12hour + c161sex * c172code + neg_c_7, data = efc) test_predictions(m, c("c161sex", "c172code"), test = NULL) # interaction - pairwise comparisons by groups test_predictions(m, c("c161sex", "c172code")) # equivalence testing test_predictions(m, c("c161sex", "c172code"), equivalence = c(-2.96, 2.96)) # equivalence testing, using the parameters package pr <- predict_response(m, c("c161sex", "c172code")) parameters::equivalence_test(pr) # interaction - collapse unique levels test_predictions(m, c("c161sex", "c172code"), collapse_levels = TRUE) # p-value adjustment test_predictions(m, c("c161sex", "c172code"), p_adjust = "tukey") # not all comparisons, only by specific group levels test_predictions(m, "c172code", by = "c161sex") # specific comparisons test_predictions(m, c("c161sex", "c172code"), test = "b2 = b1") # interaction - slope by groups m <- lm(barthtot ~ c12hour + neg_c_7 * c172code + c161sex, data = efc) test_predictions(m, c("neg_c_7", "c172code")) # Interaction and consecutive contrasts ----------------- # ------------------------------------------------------- data(coffee_data, package = "ggeffects") m <- lm(alertness ~ time * coffee + sex, data = coffee_data) # consecutive contrasts test_predictions(m, "time", by = "coffee", test = "consecutive") # same as (using formula): pr <- predict_response(m, c("time", "coffee")) test_predictions(pr, test = difference ~ sequential | coffee) # interaction contrasts - difference-in-difference comparisons pr <- predict_response(m, c("time", "coffee"), margin = "marginalmeans") test_predictions(pr, test = "interaction") # Ratio contrasts --------------------------------------- # ------------------------------------------------------- test_predictions(test = ratio ~ reference | coffee) # Custom contrasts -------------------------------------- # ------------------------------------------------------- wakeup_time <- data.frame( "wakeup vs later" = c(-2, 1, 1) / 2, # make sure each "side" sums to (+/-)1! "start vs end of day" = c(-1, 0, 1) ) test_predictions(m, "time", by = "coffee", test = wakeup_time) # Example: marginal effects ----------------------------- # ------------------------------------------------------- data(iris) m <- lm(Petal.Width ~ Petal.Length + Species, data = iris) # we now want the marginal effects for "Species".
 We can calculate # the marginal effect using the "marginaleffects" package marginaleffects::avg_slopes(m, variables = "Species") # finally, test_predictions() returns the same. while the previous results # report the marginal effect compared to the reference level "setosa", # test_predictions() returns the marginal effects for all pairwise comparisons test_predictions(m, "Species")

 This function calculates representative values of a vector, like minimum/maximum values or lower, median and upper quartile etc., which can be used for numeric vectors to plot adjusted predictions at these representative values.